-Attribute Required Field Details Title Yes Short description / name of Change Description No Longer text description of the Change Justification No Text explanation of the reasons behind the Change; answer to the question: "What is the likely consequence if the Change is not implemented?"
-Category Yes Defines the type of Change, e.g "3 normal" etc. Impact Yes Defines the effects or impact the Change will have, eg. "4 high", etc. Priority Yes Defines the priority of the Change, eg. "5 very high", "3 normal", etc State Yes When creating a new Change, the status is automatically set.
+Attribute Required Field Details Title Yes Short description / name of Change Description No Longer text description of the Change Justification No Text explanation of the reasons behind the Change.
+Answer to the question: "What is the likely consequence if the Change is not implemented?"

+Attribute Required Field Details Category Yes Defines the type of Change, e.g "3 normal", etc. Impact Yes Defines the effects or impact the Change will have, e.g. "4 high", etc. Priority Yes Defines the priority of the Change, e.g. "5 very high", "3 normal", etc. State Yes When creating a new Change, the status is automatically set.
 When modifying an existing Change, the Change Builder and Change Manager can manually set the status.
-Available status and result status are defined by the integrated State Machine, see Section 5.3, "Change State Machine" [37].
-Requested (by customer) Date No If required, this attribute can be deactivated via SysConfig for the 'ChangeEdit', 'ChangeAdd' and 'Change-Zoom' templates, and display the customer's desired implementation date.
+Available statuses and result statuses are defined by the integrated State Machine, see Section 5.3, "Change State Machine" [38].
+Requested (by customer) Date No If required, this attribute can be deactivated via SysConfig for the 'ChangeEdit', 'ChangeAdd' and 'ChangeZoom' templates, and display the customer's desired implementation date.
 Attachment No Enables related files and documents to be attached